-Impaired HSC self-renewal in b-thalassemia is induced by the persistence into an altered BM microenvironment.
+Impaired HSC self-renewal in β-thalassemia is induced by prolonged residence in an altered BM microenvironment.

-Hematopoietic stem cells (HSCs) are regulated by signals from the bone marrow (BM) niche, which tune hematopoiesis at steady state and in hematologic disorders.
-To understand the HSC-niche interactions in altered non-malignant homeostasis, we elected as a paradigm β-thalassemia, a hemoglobin disorder.
-In this severe congenital anemia, secondary alterations to the primary hemoglobin defect have a potential impact on HSC-niche crosstalk.
-Here we report that HSCs in thalassemic mice (th3) have an impaired function, caused by the interaction with an altered BM niche.
-The HSC self-renewal defect is rescued upon transplantation into a normal microenvironment, thus proving the active role of BM stroma.
-Consistently with the common finding of osteoporosis in patients, we found reduced bone deposition with decreased levels of parathyroid hormone (PTH), which is a key regulator of bone metabolism but also of HSC activity.
-In vivo activation of PTH signaling through the reestablished Jagged1 and osteopontin levels correlates with the rescue of the functional pool of th3 HSCs by correcting HSC-niche crosstalk.
-Reduced HSC quiescence is confirmed in thalassemic patients, along with altered features of the BM stromal niche.
-Our findings uncover a defect of HSCs in β-thalassemia induced by an altered BM microenvironment and provide new relevant insight for improving transplantation and gene therapy approaches.
+Hematopoietic stem cells (HSCs) are regulated by signals from the bone marrow (BM) niche that tune hematopoiesis at steady state and in hematologic disorders.
+To understand HSC-niche interactions in altered nonmalignant homeostasis, we selected β-thalassemia, a hemoglobin disorder, as a paradigm.
+In this severe congenital anemia, alterations secondary to the primary hemoglobin defect have a potential impact on HSC-niche cross talk.
+We report that HSCs in thalassemic mice (th3) have an impaired function, caused by the interaction with an altered BM niche.
+The HSC self-renewal defect is rescued after cell transplantation into a normal microenvironment, thus proving the active role of the BM stroma.
+Consistent with the common finding of osteoporosis in patients, we found reduced bone deposition with decreased levels of parathyroid hormone (PTH), which is a key regulator of bone metabolism but also of HSC activity.
+In vivo activation of PTH signaling through the reestablished Jagged1 and osteopontin levels correlated with the rescue of the functional pool of th3 HSCs by correcting HSC-niche cross talk.
+Reduced HSC quiescence was confirmed in thalassemic patients, along with altered features of the BM stromal niche.
+Our findings reveal a defect in HSCs in β-thalassemia induced by an altered BM microenvironment and provide novel and relevant insight for improving transplantation and gene therapy approaches.